hirendhola/cms-backend/README.md

 # Frontend Guide: Accessing Our API

-This guide will help you connect to and use our backend API in your frontend application.

 ## API Endpoints

-Our API is located at `http://localhost:3001` (assuming you're running it locally).
-Here are the available endpoints:
+Our API is located at `https://cms-simple-login-3v27.vercel.app/`   Here are the available endpoints:

 ### Authentication